kubblai/htping/README.md

 # htping:
-cli app to http/s ping web endpoints and get stats
+cli app to http/s ping web endpoints and get stats or some info.

 ## Usage